OctopusDeploy/blog/blog/2018-02/spring-boot-as-a-service.md

 ## Displaying Summary Information

 For the convenience of those running this deployment we will display some useful summary information.
-This is done with the `Run a Script` step.
+This is done with a second `Run a Script` step.

 ![Run a Script](run-script.png)